-While the indenture governing the 2013 Notes will limit our ability to incur additional indebtedness, incur liens and issue preferred stock, our current and future subsidiaries may incur substantial additional debt in the future, subject to certain limitations in the indenture governing the 2013 Notes and the agreements governing our secured indebtedness with TriplePoint.
-Under the terms of the indenture governing the 2013 Notes, our subsidiaries will not be restricted from incurring additional indebtedness, incurring liens or issuing preferred stock.
-The indenture governing the 2013 Notes will also allow us to incur an unlimited amount of certain unsecured indebtedness, provided that such indebtedness, among other things, matures at least 91 days after December 1, 2018.
-Furthermore, on or after December 4, 2018, the indenture will no longer contain any restrictions on our ability to incur indebtedness, issue preferred stock or create liens.
-In addition, the indenture governing the 2013 Notes will not limit our or our subsidiaries' ability to take a number of other actions, including the ability to pay dividends, purchase our securities, make investments and sell assets, that could have the effect of diminishing our ability to make payments on the 2013 Notes when due.
+We and any current and future subsidiaries of ours may incur substantial additional debt in the future, subject to the specified limitations in our existing financing documents and the indenture governing the 2012 Notes.
+Under the terms of the indenture governing the 2012 Notes, we will not be restricted from incurring additional debt, securing future debt, recapitalizing our debt or taking a number of other actions that could have the effect of diminishing our ability to make payments on the 2012 Notes when due.
 Such actions may, however, be limited by the terms of the agreements governing our secured indebtedness with TriplePoint.
-In addition, the ability of our subsidiaries to incur such indebtedness may be adversely affected by our inability, as a result of the covenants in the indenture governing the 2013 Notes, to guarantee such obligations.
-If new debt is added to our or any of our subsidiaries' debt levels, the risks described in this "Certain Risks Relating to Owning our Securities" section could intensify.
+If new debt is added to our or any of our subsidiaries' debt levels, the risks described in this "Certain Risks Relating to Owning Our Securities" section could intensify.